youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 * Cable
 	- Uses DOCSIS (Data OVer Cable Service Internet Specification)
 	- Described in FTTN (Fiber to the Node) service
-	- Requires a Cabel Modem
+	- Requires a Cable Modem
 * Fiber: over fiber optic cable
 	- FIOS(Fiber Optic Service) are FTTP(Fiber to the PRemise)
 	- Fastest service but also the most expensive